 • WHIRLPOOL

 • Deterministic: Output will not differ.
-And the hash value will be the same.
+And the value will be the same.

-• Not Reversible: The hash function is not reversible.
+• Not Reversible: It is not reversible.
 Henceforth, once the hash value is generated, it’s impossible to reverse it.

 • Collision Resistant: Two inputs will never have a similar output.

-• Non-Predictable: A hash function randomly generates its hash value.
-So, each time a unique hash value is generated, you can’t predict what it’ll be.
+• Non-Predictable: It randomly generates its value.
+So, each time a unique value is generated, you can’t predict what it’ll be.

-• Compression: The hash function produces a compressed hash value.
+• Compression: It produces a compressed value.
 It means the output size is much smaller than the input size.

 Storing Passwords

 Hashing secures passwords that are stored and saved on the server.
-Instead of storing passwords in plaintext, you store actual hash values within the hash table by hashing.
+Instead of storing passwords in plaintext, you store actual values within the hash table.
 Therefore, if an intruder tries to log into the system, they can only see the hash value and not the actual passwords.

 Verification of Passwords